Skip to content

 One of the most difficult metrics to measure is the cost of onboarding—and for a good reason.
 Managing the costs of the onboarding process requires diligent tracking and analysis.
 It's not easy to do this without tools to help assess and track the cost of onboarding accurately and, on a granular level, to take actionable steps to improve it.

-Businesses endure many hidden costs when onboarding new customers, including labor, training, and administrative fees not typically accounted for.
-Knowing the true cost of onboarding is essential to understanding if the process is successful and profitable.
+Businesses incur many hidden costs when onboarding new customers, including labor, training, and administrative fees that are not typically accounted for.
+Knowing the true cost of onboarding is essential to understanding whether the process is successful and profitable.

-Start with a basic calculation of your onboarding staff’s compensation against the number of onboarding projects completed, continuing to refine it.
+Start by calculating your onboarding staff’s compensation against the number of onboarding projects completed and continuing to refine it.
 Customer onboarding automation tools are a game-changer in making this elusive metric readily accessible.

 5. Onboarding Staff Satisfaction

-It's not enough to monitor the quantitative metrics of customer onboarding—the qualitative aspect is just as important.
+Monitoring the quantitative metrics of customer onboarding is not enough—the qualitative aspect is just as important.

-Juggling multiple customers at a time, making sure that each is onboarded properly and deadlines are met, can be stressful.
-Measuring your onboarding staff’s satisfaction verifies they have the tools and resources they need to perform at an optimal level.
+Juggling multiple customers at a time, making sure that each is onboarded properly, and meeting deadlines can be stressful.
+Measuring your onboarding staff’s satisfaction verifies that they have the tools and resources they need to perform at an optimal level.

-High turnover in the onboarding team creates disruption both internally and for your customers.
+High turnover creates disruption both internally and for your customers.
 New team members require time to ramp up, and customers may lose trust if they’re handed off mid-project.

 Here’s how to measure this metric:

-Turnover Rate = (# of onboarding team members who left / Average size of onboarding team) × 100
+Turnover Rate = (# of team members who left / Average size of team) × 100

 Measure this metric quarterly or annually, and compare it to company-wide averages.

-One way to reduce employee turnover: provide your onboarding team with purpose-built tools that drive engagement and satisfaction.
+One way to reduce employee turnover: provide your team with purpose-built tools that drive engagement and satisfaction.
 That was the case for Inova Payroll, an HCM solutions provider.
-With Setuply automating manual processes and providing greater visibility into workloads, Inova was able to reduce turnover by 16.5%.
+With Setuply automating manual processes and providing greater visibility into workloads, Inova reduced turnover by 16.5%.
 For more details, see the case study.

-This is a valuable metric to help keep track of your onboarding team’s capacity.
+This is a valuable metric to help keep track of your team capacity.
 The number can range, reflecting the project's complexity and staff capacity.
-It offers valuable insight into implementation efficiency and scalability, and can also provide guidance into your onboarding team’s morale as well as customer satisfaction.
+It offers valuable insight into implementation efficiency and scalability, and can also provide guidance on your team’s morale and customer satisfaction.

 You can also use this metric to support staff recognition, forecasting, and planning.